thecamo1509/ChipMovies/README.md

 # How it Works

-In order to use the service it is simple, just go to the project url.
+In order to use the service it is simple, just go to the [project url.](https://chipmovie.herokuapp.com/).

 You will see something like this: